torvalds/linux/Documentation/userspace-api/media/v4l/buffer.rst

       - ``V4L2_BUF_FLAG_TIMESTAMP_UNKNOWN``
       - 0x00000000
       - Unknown timestamp type.
-This type is used by drivers before Linux 3.9 and may be either monotonic (see below) or realtime (wall clock).
+This type is used by drivers before GNU/Linux 3.9 and may be either monotonic (see below) or realtime (wall clock).
 Monotonic clock has been favoured in embedded systems whereas most of the drivers use the realtime clock.
 Either kinds